Making The Case For Russell Westbrook And The MVP [Opinion]

 Yet it was Westbrook who put those worries to rest when he signed a three-year, $85.7 million contract extension with the Thunder prior to the season.

 For the longest time, it was believed that Westbrook would be the star to depart, longing to play in a big market.
-Instead, Westbrook choose to stay in OKC for at least three more years.
+Instead, Westbrook chooses to stay in OKC for at least three more years.
 This should bolster his resume when voters vote for the most valuable player.
 He arguably kept fan morale at an all-time high while showcasing something that the league has not seen in 55 years.

 In an age were seemingly the only statistic that matters is how many rings you have on your hand, it’s refreshing to see a player that didn’t leave to chase a title.